Mailster - Frequently Asked Questions

 Simply write an email to the mailing list’s address – and nothing else.
-In our quick start example you would send an email to project_group2@googlemail.com – via Outlook, Thunderbird, Webmailer, any way you like.
+In our quick start example, you would send an email to project_group2@googlemail.com – via Outlook, Thunderbird, Webmailer, or any way you like.

 WP Mailster is a part of WordPress which is a PHP based web application.
 That means: it can not act/run without being triggered and it can not run forever when triggered.
 This is a technical limitation coming from PHP, not from WP Mailster or WordPress.